 “It’s not how much money you make, but how much money you keep, how hard it works for you and how many generations you keep it for.”
 Robert Kiyosaki

 American businessman Robert Kiyosaki is a proponent among other things of diversification; always have your money spread out in an effort to retain as much of it as possible via management of risk.
 From the above we can also intuit that getting the money is only half of the battle and that the war is won when you are able to keep it.
+Passive investment strategies are more tax-friendly that active investment strategies, but realistically most investors in Japan will implement elements of both.
 Sitting down to look at your tax situation may not be the best Sunday morning you’ve ever had, but may well bring to light chinks in your armor that could be costing you, or saving you thousands of dollars a year.
 It is often said that a good accountant eventually pays for themselves.

 6. Robert G. Allen